Distributed Nonconvex Optimization: Gradient-free Iterations and $\epsilon$-Globally Optimal Solution: CPCA: Design and Analysis

-The rule \eqref{eq:sum_err_require} allows the balance between computations and communication by adjusting the error bounds for the three stages.
-For example, if the costs of inter-agent communication and intra-agent computations are high and low, respectively, we can decrease the accuracy of iterations (i.e., increase $\epsilon_{2}$) and increase the precision of calculating approximations and approximate solutions (i.e., decrease $\epsilon_{1}$ and $\epsilon_{3}$).
-Consequently, less burden will be placed upon communication and more computational resources will be utilized, thus improving the overall efficiency and adaptability.
+The rule \eqref{eq:sum_err_require} allows the balance between computations and communication by adjusting the corresponding error bounds.
+For example, if the costs of inter-agent communication and intra-agent computations are high and low, respectively, then we can decrease the accuracy of iterations (i.e., increase $\epsilon_{2}$) and increase the precision of calculating approximations (i.e., decrease $\epsilon_{1}$).
+Consequently, less burden will be placed upon communication and more computational resources will be utilized, thus improving efficiency and adaptability.

 The proposed algorithm differs from most distributed optimization algorithms (e.g., \cite{tang2019distributed,scutari2019distributed}) in both the shared information and the structure of iterations.
-First, existing algorithms generally require the exchange of local estimates of optimal solutions, while CPCA involves the exchange of vectors of coefficients of local approximations (i.e., local proxies).
-Second, most existing algorithms call for local evaluations of gradients or function values at every iteration to update local estimates, whereas CPCA is free from such evaluations and only performs consensus-based updates concerning those vectors of coefficients.
-These updates naturally lead to the acquisition of the global proxy and hence help to efficiently obtain approximate globally optimal solutions.
+First, existing algorithms generally exchange local estimates of optimal solutions, while CPCA communicates vectors of coefficients of local approximations (i.e., local proxies).
+Second, most existing algorithms call for local evaluations of gradients or function values at every iteration to update local estimates, whereas CPCA is free from such evaluations and only performs consensus-based updates related to vectors of coefficients.
+These updates lead to the acquisition of the global proxy and hence help to efficiently obtain $\epsilon$-globally optimal solutions, as we will see in Theorem~\ref{thm:alg_accuracy_result} in Section~\ref{sec:analysis}.

-\begin{remark} The authors of \cite{de2006optimization} proposed a related centralized algorithm by using the SDP approach to optimize Lagrange or Hermite interpolations of objective functions.
-Due to the following notable differences, the proposed algorithm is not a trivial distributed extension of \cite{de2006optimization}.
-First, the SDP reformulations depend on different information on functions.
-The reformulations in \cite{de2006optimization} are built upon the values of objective functions at interpolation points (i.e., the values of approximations), whereas those obtained in this paper rely on the coefficients of approximations.
-Second, the guarantees on solution accuracy are different.
-In \cite{de2006optimization}, the errors with respect to the degrees of interpolations are studied mainly through numerical experiments.
-In contrast, we provide careful designs and rigorous analysis, where the specified solution accuracy $\epsilon$ is used to regulate the three separate stages for obtaining $\epsilon$-optimal solutions.
-Moreover, we discuss an alternative stationary-point-based method to locally optimize the polynomial proxy (see Sec.~\ref{subsec:alternative_poly_opt}). \end{remark}